-What the most common issues that people bring in relationship therapy?
+What are the most common issues that people bring in relationship therapy?

 - Relationship Discord and recurrent arguments